Thamognya/Thamognya/README.md

 - The <a href="https://github.com/ironmegadipshittingmuffin" target="_blank">School/ironmegadipshittingmuffin Github Profile</a>: Hosts me, my friends and school's coding club's code.

 List of organizations I actively contribute to:
-- The <a href="https://github.com/gentoo" target="_blank">Gentoo Github Profile</a>: Hosts the source code of ebuilds of the Gentoo overlay, portage and many more things related to gentoo.
+- The <a href="https://github.com/gentoo" target="_blank">Gentoo Github Profile</a>: Hosts the source code of ebuilds of the Gentoo overlay, portage, etc.